 Closer to the coast, Arroyo Grande has a vibrant community and distinctive amenities, like Victorian buildings surrounding a walkable downtown area.
-It is also a haven for wine lovers with numerous wineries and vineyards scattered throughout.
-Additionally, the Oceano Dunes Natural Preserves are nearby, offering residents a chance to to hike on sandy hills.
+It's also a haven for wine lovers with numerous wineries and vineyards scattered throughout.
+Additionally, the Oceano Dunes Natural Preserves are nearby, offering residents a chance to hike on sandy hills.

 With the ocean so close, Arroyo Grande receives more cooling sea breezes than its inland neighbors, resulting in more moderate temperatures all around.